lucaboy/Open5gs_bugreport2/README.md

 # Open5gs - Malformated UE initial message crashes AMF causing DoS
-Recently, we discovered a logic vulnerability that may cause Open5gs AMF to crash during a code audit of Open5gs Ver2.4.11.
+Recently, we discovered a vulnerability that may cause Open5gs AMF to crash during a code audit of Open5gs Ver2.4.11.
 The specific causes of the vulnerability are as follows:

 ## Vulnerability description